Tyrrrz/GitHubActionsTestLogger/Readme.md

 ## Usage

+Prerequisites:

+- .NET SDK v3.0 or higher
+- Latest version of `Microsoft.NET.Test.Sdk` referenced in your test project

+Setup:

-1. Install the NuGet package in your test project
+1. Install `GitHubActionsTestLogger` in your test project via NuGet

-2. Ensure your test project is using the latest version of `Microsoft.NET.Test.Sdk`

-3. Update your workflow so that tests are ran with custom logger:
+2. Update your workflow by adding a logger option to `dotnet test`:

 ```yaml
 steps: